January 13, 2025

 Austreeia Everson

-good evening members of city council uh I am here to express my deepest disappointment in the lack of Engagement and action regarding John's law a proposal designed to address the systematic challenges in our Juvenile and family court systems families in Cleveland are being torn apart because we are quick to apply punitive Solutions but slow or unwilling to address the root causes of family instability John's law isn't just about reforming the courts it's about breaking cycles of dysfunction Empowering Families and healing our communities yet despite the urgency of these issues and my Outreach no one has followed up it feels as though addressing the root causes of violence and instability is being ignored in favor of maintaining a broken system that continues to fail Cleveland families I also want to address the barri and push back faced by New Era Cleveland an organization committed to uplifting and empowering the people time and time again we have been met with resistance silenced and and blacklisted numerous organizations have shared with us that they have received calls some from the city others from law enforcement telling them not to fund us allow us to speak at their events or work with us why are we reliving this history why do Administrations continue to alienate and Blacklist organizations that have the capacity to elevate our city is it because there is a fear that empowering the people means a loss of power and control this mindset isn't just counterproductive it's dangerous the solution to our City's challenges lies in working together to uplift the people not in treating community-led organizations as adversaries New Era Cleveland is not a threat we are fueled by love not hate we we model what is what it means to serve and protect our communities showing our youth that leadership and accountability are about empowerment not destruction yet despite our efforts the energy spent on discrediting and obstructing us could have been used to build healthier and safer neighborhoods many of you have worked with me personally you know my heart my dedication and my work ethic I have served in the United States Marine Corps for over a decade I've worked for respected organizations like Burton b car where I've sat on boards and committees addressing these very issues but too often progress was stifled by red tape and concerns about job security so I left those spaces and brought my skills knowledge and love back to the community creating Solutions with the people for the people I am not fueled by money or clout but but by God's love and purpose in my life to serve this Administration is not the Savior our Collective power is together we can Elevate Cleveland even if a fraction of the energy used to discredit new air Cleveland was redirected towards collaboration our communities will be thriving thank you thank
+I also want to address the barrier and push back faced by New Era Cleveland, an organization committed to uplifting and empowering the people.
+Time and time again, we have been met with resistance, silenced, and and blacklisted.
+Numerous organizations have shared with us that they have received calls, some from the city, others from law enforcement, telling them not to fund us, allow us to speak at their events or work with us.
+Why are we reliving this history, why do administrations continue to alienate and blacklist organizations that have the capacity to elevate our city?
+Is it because there is a fear that empowering the people means a loss of power and control?
+This mindset isn't just counterproductive, it's dangerous.
+The solution to our city's challenges lies in working together to uplift the people, not in treating community-led organizations as adversaries.
+New Era Cleveland is not a threat.
+We are fueled by love, not hate.
+We model what is what it means to serve and protect our communities, showing our youth that leadership and accountability are about empowerment, not destruction.
+Yet despite our efforts, the energy spent on discrediting and obstructing us could have been used to build healthier and safer neighborhoods.
+Many of you have worked with me personally, you know my heart, my dedication, and my work ethic.
+I have served in the United States Marine Corps for over a decade.
+I've worked for respected organizations like Burton Bell Carr, where I've sat on boards and committees addressing these very issues, but too often progress was stifled by red tape and concerns about job security.
+So I left those spaces and brought my skills, knowledge, and love back to the community, creating solutions with the people for the people.
+I am not fueled by money or clout, but by God's love and purpose in my life.
+To serve this administration is not the Savior.
+Our collective power is together we can elevate Cleveland.
+Even if a fraction of the energy used to discredit New Era Cleveland was redirected towards collaboration, our communities will be thriving.
+Thank you.

 3:06 Permalink